justexo-hash/PulseMarket/setups/NEON_SETUP.md

 # Setting Up Neon Database - Quick Guide

-Neon is a serverless PostgreSQL platform that's perfect for PulseMarket.
+Neon is a serverless PostgreSQL platform that's perfect for Polymeme.
 It's free to start and handles all the server management for you!

 ## Step 1: Create a Neon Account